cymonegates/SVI_R_Script/README.md

 This code was based on the CDC's 2018 SVI documentation, which is slightly different from prior years (2016 and earlier) and may be different from future years if the CDC makes any changes.

-You'll likely get errors if you try to pull in ACS data prior to 2013.
+You'll likely get errors if you try to pull in ACS data prior to 2013 using this R script.

 # Issues or Questions
 As the R script is merely a reproduction of the CDC's calculations, any questions about the CDC's SVI methodology should be directed to svi_coordinator@cdc.gov